hyprland-community/pyprland/site/scratchpads.md

 ```
 </details>

-> [!note]
-> - If you wish to have a more generic space for any application you may run, check [toggle_special](./toggle_special).
+- If you wish to have a more generic space for any application you may run, check [toggle_special](./toggle_special).
-> - When you create a scratchpad called "name", it will be hidden in `special:scratch_<name>`.
+- When you create a scratchpad called "name", it will be hidden in `special:scratch_<name>`.
-> - Providing `class` allows a glitch free experience, mostly noticeable when using animations
+- Providing `class` allows a glitch free experience, mostly noticeable when using animations

 ## Commands